kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 # Note that this is wrong: data3 = data.contains.dot
 ```

+> **NOTE:**
-> Note: The above sub-element operators cannot operate on values of non-list/dict/schema collection types, such as integers, nulls, etc.
+> The above sub-element operators cannot operate on values of non-list/dict/schema collection types, such as integers, nulls, etc.

 ```python
 data = 1